Inspire Summer Studentships

 The EPIC Inspire Summer Studentships will foster inclusive excellence by providing third-year Black and Indigenous undergraduate students with opportunities to engage in infectious disease research with and receive mentorship from EPIC’s faculty members.
 These awards aim to support Black and Indigenous students who are interested in infectious diseases and to create a more diverse talent pool for the next generation of infectious disease research leaders.
 Applicants will have an opportunity to continue their studentship research as a fourth-year thesis project if both the student and supervisor are in agreement.

 We welcome applications from eligible students who are interested in infectious disease research.
-Applicants will be asked to select their top three research projects from the projects listed below.
+Applicants will be asked to select their top four research projects from the projects listed below.
 EPIC will help match interested students with an EPIC faculty member for the summer studentship.

 Eligibility

-- Self-identify as Black or Indigenous
+- will self-identify as Black or Indigenous

-- Available to work full-time for 12 to 16 weeks between May 1 to August 31, 2024
+- must be available to work full-time for 12-16 weeks between May 1 to August 31, 2025

 Value and Duration